Latrodectus tredecimguttatus: Toxicity

 Like all Latrodectus species, L. tredecimguttatus has a painful bite that is fatal in rare cases.
 They are not in close association with humans generally, although epidemics of bites have been reported.
 There are many reports of Ukrainian farm workers receiving bites while working in the fields.
 The LD-50 of L. tredecimguttatus venom has been measured as 0.59 mg/kg, and separately again as 0.59 mg/kg (with a confidence interval of 0.33–1.06).

-In Kazakhstan – where it has the common name karakurt (literally "black worm") – there are reports of this species biting and killing camels.
+In Kazakhstan – where it has the common name karakurt (literally "black bug") – there are reports of this species biting and killing camels.
 Pioneering entomologist Jean Henri Fabre wrote of the spider's fearsome reputation in Corsica, where it is known as the malmignatte:I have seen her settle in the furrows, lay out her web and rush boldly at insects larger than herself; I have admired her garb of black velvet speckled with carmine-red; above all, I have heard most disquieting stories told about her.
 Around Ajaccio and Bonifacio, her bite is reputed very dangerous, sometimes mortal.
 The countryman declares this for a fact and the doctor does not always dare deny it.

 One crustacean-specific and two insect-specific neurotoxins have been recovered from L. tredecimguttatus, as have small peptides that inhibit angiotensin-1-converting enzyme.